FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

  develop hubs of creativity and innovation and broaden opportunities for creators and

-professionals in the cultural sector;---
+professionals in the cultural sector;
+---
 11

  improve access to and participation in cultural life, in particular for marginalized or